vdenberg/twitter-titling-corpus/README.md

 - country: country the president was president of at the time of collection stance

-- stance

-Labels have the following meanings:
+- stance: sentiment towards president, label meanings below

+- naming form: automatically detected form used to refer to the president, label meanings below

+Stance label meanings:

 -1 - A supporter of the President would feel upset after reading this tweet